mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-attributes-flag-modified.markdown

 title: sqlalchemy.orm.attributes flag_modified Example Code
 category: page
 slug: sqlalchemy-orm-attributes-flag-modified-examples
-sortorder: 500031072
+sortorder: 500031074
 toc: False
 sidebartitle: sqlalchemy.orm.attributes flag_modified
 meta: Python example code that shows how to use the flag_modified callable from the sqlalchemy.orm.attributes module of the SQLAlchemy project.

-flag_modified is a callable within the sqlalchemy.orm.attributes module of the SQLAlchemy project.
+`flag_modified` is a callable within the `sqlalchemy.orm.attributes` module of the SQLAlchemy project.

+<a href="/sqlalchemy-orm-attributes-instrumentedattribute-examples.html">InstrumentedAttribute</a>
+is another callable from the `sqlalchemy.orm.attributes` package with code examples.

 ## Example 1 from indico
 [indico](https://github.com/indico/indico)